 Each year, over 6 million people in the U.S. suffer from an anxiety disorder, impacting how they are able to interact with the rest of the world.
-Let’s take a closer look at the thought process that has helped nutrition Expert Haley Goodrich cope with her own mental wellbeing.
+Let’s take a closer look inside the mind of someone who suffers from it, and understand how you can help.

 Anxiety is something all humans feel at some point in their lives, and for some people, that can develop into something more.
 For some, it can feel like an extension of that terrifying dream where they find themselves naked in front of a room full of people.